 Mars Purifier has a white-glove service.
 Our purifiers can be delivered and installed on the same day of order.
 The standard delivery time is between 3-5 working days.

-Our Generation Z has a clean air delivery rate of 1156m3/hr; this means it can cover areas of up to 110m2
+Mars Purifiers are individually tested, certified to ISO 14644, and guaranteed to perform as promised.
+Our Generation Z has a clean air delivery rate of 1156m3/hr; this means it can cover areas of up to 110m2/ 1237 sqft.

 The purifier is less than 20dB when working at speed setting 1.
 This means the purifier will not be heard.
 When there is pollution in the air, the purifier will work at its optimum speed to clean the air and it can reach noise levels of 58dB